-From June 20 through 25, 2013, the citizens of Lewiston were invited to participate in a multi-day planning and design event to develop a vision for the future of the City using smart growth and sustainable design principles.
+From June 20 to 25, 2013, the citizens of Lewiston were invited to participate in a multi-day planning and design event to develop a vision for the future of the City using smart growth and sustainable design principles.
 Planapalooza, an intensive and fun community planning and design event, brought together the citizens of Lewiston to think about the future of the City.
 This interactive engagement process provided an open forum for the public to work closely with Planning Staff and consultants from TPUDC to identify big ideas and generate a vision that will drive policy decisions for the City while also building local capital and community-driven action.

 Planapalooza was held in the heart of Lewiston at 219 Lisbon Street, the former Downtown Education Collaborative Building.
 The consulting team set up a fully functioning office and studio for the duration of Planapalooza, welcoming in the community and generating interest among a broad spectrum of citizens and local stakeholders.

 Planapalooza kicked off at the Lewiston Public Library's Callahan Hall with an introductory presentation that described a range of options available to the community to improve quality of life, enhance economic development, and provide greater choice for local residents and business owners.
+Immediately following the presentation, the consultant team facilitated a hands-on design workshop where about 100 participants were invited to roll up their sleeves and brainstormed ideas while working over base maps.
+Participants identified key areas of concern and opportunity throughout the City.
+Big ideas were presented by each small group, highlighting for the participants how many ideas people held in common and helping the design team understand some of the community's priorities and areas of focus.